 University can be an exciting time but it can also bring with it stress and challenge.
 The Counselling and Mental Health service can offer you one-to-one support and appointments as well as workshops and group work.

-If you have a disability, including specific learning difficulties or mental health and wellbeing issues, the Disability & dyslexia support Team can advise on a wide range of support to meet your individual needs.
+If you have a disability, including specific learning difficulties or mental health and wellbeing issues, the Disability Support & Inclusion Team can advise on a wide range of support to meet your individual needs.
 It is a good idea to contact the team before you arrive at Keele University to discuss any support you may need.

 Keele Health Centre